In Defense of the Indefensible: A Very Naive Approach to High-Dimensional Inference: Numerical Examination of Na i ve Confidence Intervals

 \subsection{Simulation Results}

 We calculate the average length and coverage proportion of the 95\% na\"{i}ve confidence intervals, where the coverage proportion is defined as

 where $\hat\A_\lambda^b$ and $\CI_j^{(\hat\A_\lambda^b), b}$ are the set of variables selected by the lasso in the $b$th repetition, and the 95\% na\"ive confidence interval \eqref{eq:naiveci} for the $j$th variable in the $b$th repetition, respectively.
 Recall that $\beta_j^{(\hat\A_\lambda^b)}$ was defined in \eqref{eq:betaM}.
-In order to calculate the average length and coverage proportion associated with the exact lasso post selection procedure of \citet{lee2015exact}, we replace $\CI^{(\hat\A_\lambda^b),b}_j$ in \eqref{eq:cp} with the confidence interval output by the \texttt{selectiveinference} \textsc{R} package.
+In order to calculate the average length and coverage proportion associated with the exact lasso post selection procedure of \citet{lee2015exact}, we replace $\CI^{(\hat\A_\lambda^b),b}_j$ in \eqref{eq:cp} with the confidence interval output by the \texttt{selectiveInference} \textsc{R} package.

 Tables~\ref{tab:waldER} and \ref{tab:waldDSG35} show the coverage proportion and average length of 95\% na\"{i}ve confidence intervals and 95\% exact lasso post-selection confidence intervals under the scale-free graph and stochastic block model settings, respectively.
-The result shows that the coverage probability of the na\"ive and exact post-selection confidence intervals with tuning parameter $\lambda_{\text{sup}}$ is approximately correct.
+The result shows that the coverage probability of the exact post-selection confidence interval is more correct than that of the na\"ive confidence interval when the data are small and signal is weak.
+But when the data are large and/or signal is relatively strong, both confidence intervals have approximately correct coverage.
 This corroborates the findings in \citet{LeebetalPoSI2015}, in which the authors consider settings with $n=30$ and $p=10$.
-The coverage probability of the na\"ive confidence intervals with tuning parameter $\lambda_{\text{1SE}}$ is slightly too small.
-Tables~\ref{tab:waldER} and \ref{tab:waldDSG35} also show that na\"ive confidence intervals are narrower than exact lasso post-selection confidence intervals, especially when the signal is weak.
+The coverage probability of the na\"ive confidence intervals with tuning parameter $\lambda_{\text{1SE}}$ is a bit smaller than the desired level, especially when the signal is weak.
+This may be due to the randomness in $\lambda_{\text{1SE}}$.
+The na\"ive approach of error variance estimation as in Theorem~\ref{THM:ERRORVAR} works similarly compared to the scaled lasso across all settings.
+In addition, Tables~\ref{tab:waldER} and \ref{tab:waldDSG35} also show that na\"ive confidence intervals are substantially narrower than exact lasso post-selection confidence intervals, especially when the signal is weak.